hashicorp/design-system/website/docs/about/contribution.md

 ## Direct contributions

 We support a small number of autonomous but coordinated direct contributions.
-These include bug fixes in the code, new icons, documentation improvements, and small enhancements to exitsting components.
+These include bug fixes in the code, new icons, documentation improvements, and small enhancements to existing components.

 ### Contribute a new icon in Figma